PrivateSky/swarmcore/etc/readme.txt

-For more advanced cases of customisation, check our comercial offer.
+For more advanced cases of customisation, check our commercial offer.